hypo69/hypo/docs/gemini/set 0/ru/explainer/src/scenario/_examples/_example_executor.md

 4. Checks the result and prints a success or failure message.

-The `example_insert_grabbed_data` function demonstrates inserting data from a `ProductFields` object into PrestaShop.
+The `example_insert_grabbed_data` function demonStartes inserting data from a `ProductFields` object into PrestaShop.

 **Example 5: add_coupon:**
 1. Defines credentials, coupon details.